-Well, that’s the power of compound interest, and this is why dividend stocks are such a good bet — especially dividend growth stocks.
 But what are dividends?
-And how can they help you achieve that investment dream of financial independence?
+And how can they help you achieve your dream of financial independence?

-Read on to see the efficacy and efficiency of how dividends work, and how they can become the most important part of your investment strategy.
+Read on to see the efficacy and efficiency of how dividends work, and how they can become an important part of your investment strategy.

 Dividends are payments made by a company to its shareholders, usually quarterly, but sometimes monthly.
-They are a distribution of the company’s profits to the shareholders or investors, to reward them for supporting the company.
-Kind of like a bonus!
+They are a distribution of the company’s profits to the shareholders or investors.

-Dividends are not guaranteed, however, and are always at the whim of the board of trustees.
-A company can suspend or cut its dividend at any time, as many did during the Covid-19 pandemic.
+Yields are not guaranteed, however, and are always at the whim of the board of trustees.
+A company can suspend or cut its payout at any time, as many did during the Covid-19 pandemic.

-Here’s how dividends work: let’s say you own 10,000 stocks in a company that pays out a cash dividend of 5 cents per month.
-That means you would be receiving an income of $500 per month from that dividend payout.
+let’s say you buy 1,000 shares of XYZ company, and its paying out a cash dividend of .25 cents per share per month.
+That means you would be receiving an income of $250 per month from that dividend payout.

 You could also reinvest your dividends right back into your portfolio.
 Which, if you’re on the younger side, you should definitely do!
 This is the best way to take full advantage of the effects of compounding.